Chapter 8 : Shipwrecked

 "Lils," I replied, as gently as I could.
 "I don't think there's any chance that she will."

 She slumped against my chest, my shirt muffling the sob that escaped her throat.
 "How could this happen?"
 She whispered, her voice reedy and broken.
 I tightened my fingers around her shoulder.
 "Who did this?"

 I wished desperately that I had answers to her questions, because I had the same ones myself.

-But for the moment, we had to suffer the suffocation of not knowing.
-Didn't we deserve lives un-plagued by war and conflict?
+But for the moment, we had to experience the suffocation of not knowing.
+And suffocating it was.

 I lay in bed that night, staring at the ceiling.
 Closing my eyes didn't help to erase the dead-eyes image.
 Nothing did.

 Hours earlier, Dumbledore had emerged from the Infirmary with the expected news: Martha was dead.
 He'd walked away without further comment.
 The girl crumpled on the floor didn't even raise her head.